FrankDocu/Lichess-Development-Onboarding/Handling-title-verification-requests.md

 When the provided information is verified, the correct title can be set by a Lichess moderator and the player will be informed automatically by email.
 If the request is rejected, the user has to be informed manually.

-For Russian National titles, we give NM only for the MC title (aka Master of Sport).
+For Russian national titles, we give NM only for the MC title (aka Master of Sport).

 **Relevant Gmail canned responses**
 * Title: Request docs